aelias-eu/hewalex-geco-protocol/README.md

 It is possible to send configuration data to the controller, but I don't have the communication device for Ekontrol connection - this would require some sniffing on such installation.

 If you look at the demo of [Ekontrol](https://ekontrol.pl/en/33570/scheme/) by Hewalex , you can see pretty much what can be done with this system.
-They dont' seem to have any public API for the Ekontrol interface, so there is that...
+They don't seem to have any public API for the Ekontrol interface, so there is that...

 This work is inspired & based on informations provided on the elektroda.pl forum
 - https://www.elektroda.pl/rtvforum/topic3499254.html